V01dDweller/vim2html/README.md

 **The problem:** How to quickly convert an ASCII file with color escapes to html from the Linux/\*nix cli or in bash scripts.

 Initially, [ansi2html](https://pypi.org/project/ansi2html/) was the solution and while it is really well done, a fixed-width/mono-spaced font was needed so things like logs, tables or reports would line up.
-Unfortunately, let alone htmlrenders with a variable-width font and no obvious way to change it without tweaking the output.
+Unfortunately, html renders by default with a variable-width font and ansi2html has no obvious way to change it.

 It just so happens that Vim comes bundled with a  plug-in, [2html](https://github.com/vim/vim/blob/master/runtime/syntax/2html.vim).vim, (See the [:TOhtml](http://vimdoc.sourceforge.net/htmldoc/syntax.html#:TOhtml) command) which, in combination with [AnsiEsc](https://www.vim.org/scripts/script.php?script_id=302) and a bash script, solves the problem nicely.